Berkshire Hathaway: Governance

 Current members of the board of directors of Berkshire Hathaway are Warren Buffett (chairman), Greg Abel (vice chairman of non-insurance business operations), Ajit Jain (vice chairman of insurance operations), Chris Davis, Susan Alice Buffett (Buffett's daughter), Howard Graham Buffett (Buffett's son), Ronald Olson, Kenneth Chenault, Steve Burke, Susan Decker, Meryl Witmer, Charlotte Guyman, Esteban Rodriguez Jr.

 Charlie Munger served as vice chairman of the company from 1978 until his death on November 28, 2023.

 David L. Sokol, CEO of Berkshire Hathaway Energy until early 2008, was a top lieutenant for Buffett.
 Sokol, who was paid $24 million per year, resigned from Berkshire in 2011 after it was disclosed that he personally made a $3 million profit from Berkshire Hathaway's purchase of Lubrizol.

 In October 2010, Berkshire announced that 39-year old Todd Combs, manager of the hedge fund Castle Point Capital, would join as an investment manager.

 In early 2012, 50-year-old Ted Weschler, founder of Peninsula Capital Advisors, joined Berkshire as a second investment manager.

 In January 2018, Berkshire Hathaway appointed Ajit Jain and Greg Abel to vice-chairman roles.
 Abel was appointed vice chairman for non-insurance business operations, and Jain became vice chairman of insurance operations.

 In May 2021, Buffett named Greg Abel to be his successor as CEO of Berkshire Hathaway.

-In May 2025, Buffett announced his intention to retire as CEO of Berkshire Hathaway at the annual shareholders' meeting, with Greg Abel succeeding him at the end of 2025.
+In May 2025, Buffett announced his intention to retire as CEO of Berkshire Hathaway at the annual shareholders' meeting; Greg Abel succeeded him on January 1, 2026.